prisma/prisma1/docs/1.14/04-Reference/03-Prisma-API/04-Mutations.md

 ## Scalar list mutations

-When an [object type](!alias-eiroozae8u#object-types) has a field that is has a _scalar list_ as its type, there are a number of special mutations available.
+When an [object type](!alias-eiroozae8u#object-types) has a field with a _scalar list_ as its type, there are a number of special mutations available.

 In the following data model, the `User` type has three such fields: